 On April 22, 2010, Mr. Nye and Mr. James met while attending an industry trade association meeting.
 Mr. James suggested to Mr. Nye that they discuss a possible combination of Martin Marietta and Vulcan.
-In response, Mr. Nye indicated that he would be interested in discussing with Mr. James a potential stockfor-stock merger of the companies.
-They discussed their preliminary views on potential overlaps in the businesses, the expected level of cost synergies, the structure of the transaction as a stock-for-stock merger, the importance of a short timeline for completing a transaction, the location of headquarters for the combined company and continuing roles for the chief executive officers of both companies.
+In response, Mr. Nye indicated that he would be interested in discussing with Mr. James a potential stock-for-stock merger of the companies.
+They discussed their preliminary views on potential overlaps in the businesses, the structure of the transaction as a stock-for-stock merger, the importance of a short timeline for completing a transaction, the location of headquarters for the combination groles for the chief executive officers of both companies.
 Mr. Nye and Mr. James agreed that the parties should continue their discussions and agreed to meet again to discuss a potential business combination in more detail, including the structure of a possible transaction, impediments to the combination of the companies and potential synergies that could result from a combination.
 Mr. James and Mr. Nye agreed to schedule a subsequent meeting to discuss the possibility of a combination of the two companies, and had several telephone conversations in late April 2010 in which they discussed the potential benefits of a combination to both companies and their respective shareholders.
 In connection with these discussions, the parties entered into a confidentiality agreement on May 3, 2010, which did not contain a standstill provision.